igemnace/dotfiles/README.md

 - [tmux-config](https://github.com/igemnace/tmux-config)
 - [vim-config](https://github.com/igemnace/vim-config)

 I'm also starting out with Emacs.
-(Update: Heh.
-4 months into the future, still "starting out with Emacs"!)
+(Update: This was more than a year ago.
+I guess I'll just accept that I'm forever "starting out with Emacs"!)

 My Emacs config isn't as rich as the above, but it's still hosted on its own
 repo: